 Governance

 gem5 is a meritocratic, consensus-based community project.
-Anyone with an interest in the project can join the community, contribute to the project design and participate in the decision-making process.
-Historically, gem5 development has been carried out both in industry and in academia.
-This document describes how that participation takes place and how to set about earning merit within the project community.
+Anyone interested in the project is welcome to join the community, contribute to its design, and participate in the decision-making process.
+Historically, gem5 has been developed within both industry and academia.
+This document outlines how community participation takes place and how individuals can earn merit within the project.

-The document is broken into a number of sections.
-Philosophy describes the ideas behind the gem5 community.
-The GitHub issues section points users towards our GitHub issue tracker for gem5’s development.
-Users and Responsibilities describes the classes of users that use gem5, the types of gem5 contributors, and their responsibilities.
-Support describes how the community supports users and the Contribution process describes how to contribute.
-Finally, the Decision Process describes how decisions are made and then we conclude.
+The document is organized into several sections.
+Philosophy outlines the core principles of the gem5 community.
+GitHub Issues directs users to our GitHub issue tracker for gem5 development.
+Roles and Responsibilities defines the different classes of gem5 users, types of contributors, and their responsibilities.
+Support explains how the community assists users, while Contribution Process details how to make contributions.
+Finally, Decision Making Process describes how decisions are made.

 Philosophy